-If you are, then 2020 is going to be a good year for you.
+If you are, then this year is going to be a good year for you.
 I hope it’s the year you overcome your laziness, your fears, and all the things that have been stopping you from DOING THE THING.

 If you want my help, join my free Facebook group, Marketing for Creative & Unconventional Women.